"What Do I Buy (Or Sell) Next?"

-It feels like a shortcut.
-In reality, it’s a treadmill.
+This seems like a shortcut.
+But in reality, it’s a treadmill.

 You buy Stock A → it drops → you sell.

-You buy Stock B → it rises → you regret selling A.
+You buy Stock B → it rises, along with Stock A → you regret selling A.

 You chase Stock C because someone smarter (or louder) says it’s “the one.”

-The market is a pro at making people feel lost—and humiliating us while it’s at it.
+“Investing” becomes an endless loop, that would any wonder what it’s all about.
+The market is a pro at making people feel lost and humiliating us while it’s at it.

 When you are stuck with the question: “What next?”, the obvious answer is often to just do something…anything.

 But every investor has a unique situation: goals, timelines, cash needs, fears.
-Giving you “my top stock pick” doesn’t just fail to solve your problem—it could create new ones.
+Giving you “my top stock pick” doesn’t just fail to solve your problem, it actually creates new ones.

 Picture this: You walk into a supermarket with no plan.
 You ask the first stranger you see, “What should I buy?”